cyclejs-community/redux-cycles/README.md

 ```

-You can see it used in the provided [example](https://github.com/lmatteis/redux-cycle-middleware/blob/master/example/cycle/index.js).
+You can see it used in the provided [example](https://github.com/cyclejs-community/redux-cycles/blob/master/example/cycle/index.js).

 ## Testing

 Since your main Cycle functions are pure dataflow, you can test them quite easily by giving streams as input and expecting specific streams as outputs.
-Checkout [these example tests](https://github.com/lmatteis/redux-cycle-middleware/blob/master/example/cycle/test/test.js).
-Also checkout the [cyclejs/time](https://github.com/cyclejs/time) project, which should work perfectly with redux-cycle-middleware.
+Checkout [these example tests](https://github.com/cyclejs-community/redux-cycles/blob/master/example/cycle/test/test.js).
+Also checkout the [cyclejs/time](https://github.com/cyclejs/time) project, which should work perfectly with redux-cycles.

 ## Why not just use Cycle.js?